syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Installation-and-Deployment.md

 ### Windows Forms

 1. In the Dashboard window, click Run Samples for Windows Forms under Reporting Edition panel.
-   > Note: You can view the samples in any of the following three ways:
+   N> You can view the samples in any of the following three ways:
    >
    > * Run Samples – Click to view the locally installed samples.
    > * Online Samples – Click to view online samples.